-Case 2:07-bk-20016-BB Doc 184 Filed 04/25/22 Entered 04/25/22 14:03:39 Desc Main Document Page 68 of 138
+Case 2:07-bk-20016-BB Doc 203 Filed 04/27/23 Entered 04/27/23 15:19:10 Desc Main Document Page 67 of 137

 5.9(a) Establishment of Arbitration Procedures.
 The Trust, with the consent of the TAC and the Futures Representative, shall institute Arbitration Rules for resolving disputes concerning the Trust's outright rejection or denial of a claim, or concerning the claimant's medical condition or exposure history for purposes of categorizing a claim.
 Binding and non-binding arbitration shall also be available for resolving disputes over the liquidated value of a claim.
 In all arbitrations, the arbitrator shall consider the same medical and exposure evidentiary requirements that are set forth in the Matrix.
 In the case of an arbitration involving the liquidated value of a claim, the arbitrator shall consider the same valuation factors that are set forth in the Matrix.
-With respect to all claims eligible for arbitration, the claimant elects non-binding arbitration, claimant will be responsible for 1 /2 of arbitrator's fees and costs.
+With respect to all claims eligible for arbitration, the claimant, but not the Trust, may elect either non-binding or binding arbitration.
+If the claimant elects non-binding arbitration, claimant will be responsible for 1 /2 of arbitrator's fees and costs.
 The Arbitration Rules may be modified by the Trust with the consent of the TAC and the Futures Representative.
 Such amendments may also include adoption of mediation procedures, as well as establishment of an Extraordinary Claims Panel to review such claims pursuant to the Matrix.